raspberrypilearning/people-in-space-indicator/en/step_8.md

 --- challenge ---

 --- task ---
-- **LED effects** - Make the LEDs blink or light up one at a time within a loop?
+- **LED effects** - Make the LEDs blink or light up one at a time within a loop.
 --- /task ---

 --- task ---